WanderingStar/resume/resume.md

 #### Data Science Team, August 2016-Present

 Principal Software Engineer, leading a group of software engineers, data scientists, analysts, and quality engineers

-Keywords: Python, Apache Spark, Databricks, Big Data, Machine Learning
+Keywords: Python, Apache Spark, Databricks, Big Data, Machine Learning, Scala

 ##### Software Engineering

+*   Lead a team to deliver a new Apache Spark ML-based process for selecting content for RMN merchant pages, the heart of the website
+    *   Worked in multiple codebases in several languages (Python, Scala, SQL, Java, PHP)
+    *   Scoped and coordinated effort of a team of 5 over a 5 month effort
+    *   Ensured that code met critical business objectives while remaining readable, documented, and tested
+    *   Interfaced with other engineering teams, business analysts, content specialists, and executives
-*   Extended and improved a system that uses Spark MLLib to make content recommendations for millions of users each day
+*   Extended and improved a system that uses Spark MLLib to make content recommendations for millions of users on our mobile apps each day
 *   Established good software engineering practices
-    *   Introduced Git Flow, code reviews, unit and system testing
+    *   Introduced documented development workflows, code reviews, unit and system testing
     *   Advocated for and hired a dedicated Quality Engineer
     *   Transitioned fragile processes to tested workflows that include inline data validation
     *   Defined explicit SLAs and documented handoff processes for data sets
 *   Substantially reduced the complexity of our codebase, unlocking the ability to iterate faster with more confidence
-*   Developing systems for producing recommendations in near-real-time, rather than through batch processes
+*   Developed systems for producing recommendations in near-real-time, as well as through batch processes

 ##### Business Impact

 *   Managed relationships with internal stakeholders to ensure that data flows into and out of our systems predictably and that everyone knows who to talk to if something goes wrong
 *   Participated in build-vs-buy decisions for multiple technologies

 ##### Inclusion & Workplace Culture